2019 Tax Update - Individuals

 Deductions and Credits

 Mortgage interest deduction.
-The new law limits the mortgage interest deduction to interest on $750,000 of acquisition indebtedness ($375,000 in the case of married taxpayers filing separately), in the case of tax years beginning after December 31, 2017, and beginning before January 1, 2026.
-For acquisition indebtedness incurred before December 15, 2017, the new law allows current homeowners to keep the current limitation of $1 million ($500,000 in the case of married taxpayers filing separately).
+The mortgage interest deduction is limited to interest on $750,000 of acquisition indebtedness ($375,000 in the case of married taxpayers filing separately), in the case of tax years beginning after December 31, 2017, and beginning before January 1, 2026.
+For acquisition indebtedness incurred before December 15, 2017, the law allows current homeowners to keep the current limitation of $1 million ($500,000 in the case of married taxpayers filing separately).

 *NOTE* - Loans that are used for substantial improvements to a home (even if borrowed as a “home equity loan”) are classified by the IRS as “home acquisition debt” and the interest to this debt is deductible.
 Per IRC sec 163(h)(3)(B)(i)(I)

 State and local taxes.
-The new law limits annual itemized deductions for all nonbusiness state and local taxes, including income taxes and property taxes, to $10,000 ($5,000 for married taxpayer filing a separate return).
+Annual itemized deductions for all nonbusiness state and local taxes, including income taxes and property taxes are limited to $10,000 ($5,000 for married taxpayer filing a separate return).
 Sales taxes may be included as an alternative to claiming state and local income taxes.

 Miscellaneous itemized deductions.
-The new law temporarily repeals all miscellaneous itemized deductions that are subject to the two-percent floor under current law.
+All miscellaneous itemized deductions that are subject to the two-percent floor are temporarily repealed.

 Alimony.
 For any divorce or separation agreement executed after Dec.
-31, 2018, the act provides that alimony and separate maintenance payments are not deductible by the payer spouse.
-It repealed the provisions that provided that those payments were includible in income by the payee spouse.
+31, 2018, the IRS provides that alimony and separate maintenance payments are not deductible by the payer spouse.
+The provision that provided that those payments were includible in income by the payee spouse, has been repealed.

 Moving expenses.
 The moving expense deduction is repealed through 2025, except for members of the armed forces on active duty who move pursuant to a military order and incident to a permanent change of station.